emilypry/art-finder/README.md

 # art-finder
-Finds me art I like via web crawling and machine learning
+Finds art that the user likes via web crawling and machine learning